Blog Off-Topic

 I felt dead inside and wanted to hurt myself again.
 This would have been the 3rd time I self-harmed or contemplated self-harm for getting yelled at.

-It really wasn’t that hard to say ‘be ready at 9’ my mom would rather play mind games.
+It wasn’t that hard to say ‘Be ready at 9’ my mom would rather play mind games.
 Not trying to blame everything on my mom.
 If she would listen to me when I explain the things I need to succeed and she ignores it, how can I succeed?

 Workplace Discrimination